RaysaRivera/Honors_proj1/XSS.md

 |'           |`&#x27;`     |
 |&           |`&amp;`      |
 |/           |`&#x2F;`     |

+From a 2006 Whitehat Security paper, there is specific prevention methods for the user and the developer involved in the attack.

+Users should always be weary of clicking on links sent to them through online messagers/emails especially when the links are extremely long or look like they contain code.
+Users should also be careful and avoid questionable websites because those are the ones that are generally vulnerable to web browser exploitations.
+When on questionable sites, disabling scripts such as JavaScript, Java, and Active X can help.
+Furthermore, some browsers offer add-ons that can help prevent XSS attacks.

+Web Application Developers should be prioritizing input validation on all user-submitted content.
+Input should only be accepted if it’s the expected length with the expected characters and a proper format for the data otherwise, the input should be blocked.
+Additionally, another layer of security is the prevention of bots sending input and so the developer can implement session tokens, CAPTCHA systems and the like.
+If allowing user-supplied HTML, which isn’t recommended at all, then the HTML content must be well formed, contain no references to remote content like Style sheets or javascript and has only safe tags.

 For DOM based XSS attacks, adding server side filters won't stop the attack since it is run on the client side.
 Specifically, things written after the "#"(hash) isn't sent to the server.
 Similarly, web application firewalls and regular framework protections also won't protect against DOM based XSS attacks.